-1,818,181 Shares Common Stock
+1,900,000 Shares Common Stock

 This is the initial public offering of shares of common stock of Biocept, Inc. No public market currently exists for our shares.
 We are offering all of the shares of common stock offered by this prospectus.
-We expect the public offering price of our shares of common stock to be between \$10.00 and \$12.00 per share.
+The public offering price of our shares of common stock is \$10.00 per share.